 Local Internet Service Provider

 The userís internet service provider is having network problems.
 If problems occur regularly or during peak hours, then the ISP may be oversubscribed, and the solution is to switch providers.
-(If you have ever attempted to use your cell phone at 5pm only to hear a recording that all circuits are busy, then you are no doubt familiar with the effects of over-subscription).
-To test this, try taking your computer to a friendís house who uses a different service provider and has a known good connection.
+To test this, try taking your computer to a friendís house who uses a different service provider and has a known good connection, and then see if they also have the same problems as you experienced.

 Over-utilized Home Connection